yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

         --scopes $id
     ```

-2. Execute the `deploy-sp.ps1` Powershell script.
+2. Execute the `deploy-sp.ps1` PowerShell script.
 Copy the resulting JSON output for use in the next step.

     ```pwsh
     {